iden3/docs/mkdocs/docs/protocol/claims-structure.md

 Ht-->Hv
 ```

-## Common structure
+## Common Structure

-The claim always contains a subject:
+A claim always contains a subject, that can be:
-- **Self**: the claim says something about themself.
-The subject is implicit, and it's the claiming identity.
+- **Self**: The claim says something about itself.
+The subject is implicit, and it's the identity that makes claim.
-- **OtherIden**: the claim says something about another identity by its ID.
+- **OtherIden**: The claim says something about some other identity (identifies by other's ID).
-- **Object**: the claim says something about an object by its ID.
+- **Object**: The claim says something about an object (identifies by the object's ID).

-If the subject is _Self_ -  _identity_ sections  i_1, v_1 can be empty.
+If the subject is _Self_ -  _identity_, sections  i_1, v_1 can be empty.

-if the subject is NOT _Self_, the id(OtherIden) of the Identity/Object can be in the Index(i_1)
-or the Value(v_1) part of the Claim.
+if the subject is NOT _Self_, the id(OtherIden) of the Identity/Object can be in the Index(i_1) or the Value(v_1) part of the claim.
 This is encoded in a header bit.

 ```go
 h_i = H(i_0, i_1, i_2, i_3)